PROFILE

 to its strategic location astride a number of

-between Indonesia and the U.S. are good and have
+and the U.S. are positive and have advanced

 although no formal security treaties bind the